 Your headache hasn’t improved despite treatment.
 Your doctor has tried multiple preventive and acute medications without success.

-- You are pregnant or looking to become pregnant.
-A number of migraine medications need to be avoided due to potential harmful effects on a fetus.
+You are pregnant or looking to become pregnant.
+A number of migraine medications should be avoided due to potential harmful effects on a fetus.
 Headache specialists are trained in the use of acute and preventive headache medication in pregnant women.
 Often this treatment is done with the support of the patient’s gynecologist.

-- You want or need access to the newest treatments.
-When a new treatment becomes available, a headache specialist is likely to begin prescribing it to their patients months or years before a non-specialist.
+You want or need access to the newest treatments.
+When a new treatment becomes available, a headache specialist often begins prescribing it to their patients months or years before a non-specialist.